-This process is amazing because as humans we don’t give ourselves enough credit, and as moms, not only are we hard on ourselves and beat ourselves up but, but we are also target of so much judgment!
+This process is amazing because as humans we don’t give ourselves enough credit, and as moms, not only are we hard on ourselves and beat ourselves up, but we are also targets of so much judgment!

 Why You Must Do The Mirror Exercise

-Your subconscious mind needs the positive reinforcement, and whether you want to admit it or not, you must to learn to accept praise and gratitude so you can have the energy and desire to achieve your goals, dreams, and daily aspirations.
+Your subconscious mind needs positive reinforcement, and whether you want to admit it or not, you must learn to accept praise and gratitude so you can have the energy and desire to achieve your goals, dreams, and daily aspirations.

 How To Do The Mirror Exercise

-You’re ready for bed, you’ve washed your face, brushed your teeth, have your pj’s on.
+You’re ready for bed, you’ve washed your face, brushed your teeth, and have your pj’s on.
 You’ve locked the bathroom door to make sure you’re alone and will be undisturbed for the next few minutes (unlikely scenario but speaking it into existence lol).
 Here’s what you do next: